Home » Career Guidance » How To Prepare For Personal Interviews

 Keep your hair looking presentable | Don’t slouch.
 Maintain an upright posture |

 In a personal interview, the interviewer observes the interviewee’s potential and learns about their skills and past work experiences.
-The interviewer also learns about your personal details such as your life and career goals, your motivations, strengths, and weaknesses.
+The interviewer also learns about your details such as your life and career goals, your motivations, strengths, and weaknesses.
 The interviewer can take the interview in person or through video calling.
 Either way, you should appear presentable and confident enough to answer all questions positively.

-The two kinds of the personal interview include:
+The two kinds of personal interviews include:

 1. Personal Interview for a job